rapitkan/k-bag/README.md

 This is a project template for AngularJS, browserify and Once CSS library.

-Follow these steps to get it working:
+Follow these small steps to get it running:

 Pre-conditions: NodeJS, npm and bower are installed.